 Native American and Alaska Native students in tribal public policy or health care must submit copies of relevant enrollment forms or descent documentation.

 The Udall Foundation provides application advice for all students interested in applying for a Udall Scholarship.
 In addition, UVM's Office of Fellowships Advising can provide advice on constructing a strong application, and can provide copies of sample Udall essays.

 Students interested in competing in the Udall Scholarship competition must participate in the campus application process.
-The application is due to Brit Chase [Honors College, 50 University Heights; 656-4658;] at noon on the day of the internal deadline and is available online.
-All applicant application materials, including transcripts, essays and letters of recommendation must be uploaded into the Udall Scholarship application form.
-To register for a Udall application, contact Brit Chase in the Office of Fellowships Advising.
+The application is due to Aimee Hutton [Honors College, 50 University Heights; 656-4658;] at noon on the day of the internal deadline and is available online.
+All application materials, including transcripts, essays and letters of recommendation must be uploaded into the Udall Scholarship application form.
+To register for a Udall application, contact Aimee Hutton in the Office of Fellowships Advising.

 After the Application is Submitted

 The University of Vermont Fellowships Committee is allowed to nominate up to six UVM Students to participate in the national competition.
 These students will have time to revise their proposals before the national deadline in March.

 In early April, the Udall Foundation announces the names of Udall Scholars and Honorable Mentions.

 Visit the official Udall Scholarship website.